Elijer/bizprobs/Readme.md

 In an effort to define them and to start compiling a list of them, I've started this repo.

 It's a mix of questions I've recieved in real interviews and ones I've asked chatbots for.
 I hope it's helpful!

+# Disclaimers
+- I don't gaurantee correctness of any code here.
+A good deal of these results have just been copied and pasted in here, many of them from chatbots.